Health Care and Public Benefits During COVID-19

 The FFCRA introduced the requirement that group health plans must provide coverage for Food and Drug Administration (FDA) approved COVID-19 testing without imposing any cost sharing (including deductibles, copayments and coinsurance).

 Coverage of COVID-19 Vaccines and Preventive Services

 Due to COVID-19, SNAP (food stamps) and Medicaid recipients will have their benefits renewed automatically.
 Texas is also allowing households to apply for SNAP without needing to complete an interview, as long as they verify their identities.
-The work requirement for SNAP and TANF recipents have been waived.
+The work requirement for SNAP and TANF recipients have been waived.
 No further action is necessary, and recipients will be notified by mail when it is time for them to renew their benefits.
-The State also encourages online applications.

 - To apply for SNAP, TANF and Medicaid, go to YourTexasBenefits.com and click Apply.
 You can also apply over the phone by calling 2-1-1 (after selecting your language, pick Option 2.
 HHS has created a COVID-19 FAQ for People Receiving SNAP, TANF or Medicaid.

 - Texas WIC has temporarily added more options for the milk, bread, rice, pasta and eggs that you can buy at the grocery store.
-Read more here.
+Visit Texas WIC's website to stay up to date on WIC food updates.
 Lone Star Legal Aid has also created a helpful FAQ here on WIC benefits during COVID-19.